Arielle McInnis-Simoncelli ’07

 “I would say my overarching goal of the work I did was to be an advocate for communities that needed a bit more empowering,” she added.

 Arielle’s accomplishments do not stop there.
 In 2017, she started Be on the Ballot, a web-based platform focused on breaking down the process of running for office while highlighting the stories of historically unrepresented groups who have done just that.
 Through Be on the Ballot, she has interviewed the former Georgia House Minority Leader, Stacey Abrams, and several other politicians from marginalized groups who have run for office.

 “The passing of time inspires me to push for outcomes and create impact.
 Time is going to pass anyway, so I might as well get it done and have no regrets,” she added.

 Arielle is currently continuing her research into how best to bring equitable resources and opportunities to communities in need as a Pre-Doctoral Researcher with the Fulbright Association in Spain.
 While there she was invited by the U.S. Consulate to speak to a school in Barcelona that has a large minority low-income community.
 She was able to share her story with this group and share how Milton and Catherine Hershey’s legacy brought her to where she is today.

 As an alumna, Arielle returned to campus to help conduct mock interviews for the class of 2019.
 These events give graduates like Arielle a chance to give back to current students and reflect on their time as an MHS student.

 Arielle credits the educational opportunities she received at MHS for catapulting what has become her life’s work.
-All of her successes have brought her to receive the Alumni Academic Achievement award and be inducted into the Hall of Fame for her talent in the areas of VPA.
-Arielle hopes that she can make an impact on the world and give back for all the opportunity that MHS and its founders have given her.
+All of her successes have brought her to receive the Alumni Academic Achievement Award and be inducted into the Hall of Fame for her talent in the areas of VPA.
+Arielle hopes that she can make an impact on the world and give back for all the opportunities that MHS and its founders have given her.